jaak-peterson/autoware_mini_practice/practice_3/README.md

 The following steps are to get the additional parameters necessary to calculate the `lookahead_point` and, finally, the steering angle.

-A modified drawing with added heading angle and steering angles:
+A modified drawing with added heading angle and steering angle:

 ![pure_pursuit_image](doc/pure_pursuit_additions.png)

 ##### Instructions
 1. Read in parameter values:
    - `lookahead_distance` - comes from the launch file.
-This parameter should be used to find lookahead point location on the trajectory.
+This parameter should be used to find lookahead point location on the path.
       - It can't be directly used as `ld` in the above image, see point 4.
    - `wheel_base` - comes from `/config/vehicle.yaml` file.
 Important parameter for steering angle calculation
 2. Calculate the current heading angle from `current_pose.pose.orientation`.
 Use `euler_from_quaternion` from `tf.transformations` to get the angle.
    - `euler_from_quaternion` returns euler angles and they are in the order of roll, pitch and yaw.
-Yaw angle is rotation around z-axis with 0 pointing along the x-axis, so we cam use this as heading.
+Yaw angle is rotation around z-axis with 0 pointing along the x-axis, so we can use this as heading.
 3. Calculate the lookahead point and then the heading; the latter can be calculated from point coordinates using the `arctan2` function.
 4. Recalculate the lookahead distance - `ld`.
 It needs to be the direct distance between 2 points, and therefore, it will not be precisely the value of the `lookahead_distance` parameter.
 It can be calculated using shapley function `distance` that takes 2 Points as inputs.